statamic/docs/content/collections/tags/form-create.md

     description: An array of submitted values from the previous request.
 Useful for re-populating fields if there are validation errors.
   -
     name: success
-    type: boolean
+    type: string
-    description: This will be `true` if the form was submitted successfully.
+    description: Will return success message if the form was submitted successfully.
 ---
 ## Overview